alrakib1/Gamers-Heaven/questions_and_answers.md

 <details><summary><b>Answer</b></summary>
 <p>

-#### Answer: ?

-Answer B.
+#### Answer: Answer B.

-<i>Write your explanation here</i>
-Because function need an argument but the argument isn't provided.
-Because of the missing argument it will show undefined.
+<i>Because function need an argument but the argument isn't provided.
+Because of the missing argument it will show undefined.</i>

 </p>
 </details>